 There’s no reason your driveway should look boring.
 If it needs some work, consider adding a border for a more sophisticated look.
 Belgian block looks great but is expensive.
 Cement pavers along the driveway’s edge are a cheaper but still attractive alternative.

-Good exterior lighting not only makes the house look welcoming at night but offers protection for your family and visitors.
+Good landscape lighting not only makes the house look welcoming at night but offers protection for your family and visitors.
 For exterior lights needing an update, replace them with fixtures and bulbs that bring out your home’s best features.
 Make sure the driveway, entranceway, and walkway are all well-lit for safety purposes.

 Superior curb appeal means your house welcomes visitors.
 Give the front door and shutters a fresh coat of paint and replace the hardware.
 Put some blooms in pots and add a new, attractive welcome mat.
 Curb appeal means you can’t wait to come home to your piece of heaven.